andrea16martina/social-media-analyzer/README.md

 ---

 ## 📜 License
-This project is licensed under the MIT License — see the [License](./LICENSE)file for details.
+This project is licensed under the MIT License — see the [License](./LICENSE) file for details.